pivotal/docs-tap/scst-scan/observing.hbs.md

 # Observe Supply Chain Security Tools - Scan

-This section outlines observability and troubleshooting methods and issues for using the Supply Chain Security Tools - Scan components.
+This topic outlines observability and troubleshooting methods and issues you can use with SCST - Scan components.

 ## <a id="observability"></a> Observability